 Employment discrimination is unfair treatment to employees or potential employees based on age, gender, sexual orientation, physical or mental disability, military status, race, pregnancy, religion, or national origin.
 Employees have legal rights based on these protected characteristics as defined by a multitude of employment laws and acts placed by federal and state governments.

-The Columbus employment discrimination lawyers with Barkan Meizlish, LLP are dedicated to protecting the rights of employees when they have been discriminated against due to a protected characteristic.
+Barkan Meizlish DeRose Cox, LLP are dedicated to protecting the rights of employees when they have been discriminated against due to a protected characteristic.

 Discrimination in the workplace is extremely serious, as being denied working opportunities because of race, gender, age, sexual orientation, military status or any of the number of protected characteristics denies a person from being able to provide for themselves or their families.
-At Barkan Meizlish, LLP, our team of discrimination lawyers in Columbus, Ohio are ready and willing to help clients with any form of employment discrimination they may face including the following:
+At Barkan Meizlish DeRose Cox, LLP, we are ready and willing to help clients with any form of employment discrimination they may face including the following:

-Gender and Pregnancy Discrimination — If you believe you have been discriminated against due to your gender, then it’s important that you contact a workplace discrimination lawyer in Columbus, Ohio to determine your legal steps in rectifying the issue.
+Gender and Pregnancy Discrimination — If you believe you have been discriminated against due to your gender, then it’s important that you contact a workplace discrimination lawyer to determine your legal steps in rectifying the issue.
+To schedule a consultation with an experienced employment law attorney, contact us online or call us.

 Furthermore, women who are pregnant in the workplace may experience discrimination due to taking a leave of absence to give birth.
 Sometimes, women are fired from their positions immediately before or after taking maternity leave.
 Generally, however, their rights are protected under various Federal and State laws.
 Further, female employees who are breastfeeding are afforded additional protections in the workplace.
 For example, employers are required to provide reasonable break time and a private place for hourly employees who are breastfeeding to express milk.
 These protections, among others, are found in the Pregnancy Discrimination Act of 1978 and various Federal and State laws.

 Discrimination in the workplace affects Americans every day.
-If you believe you have been discriminated against due to a protected characteristic, then contact the experienced Barkan Meizlish, LLC workplace discrimination attorneys in Columbus, Ohio.
+If you believe you have been discriminated against due to a protected characteristic, then contact the experienced Barkan Meizlish, LLC workplace discrimination attorneys.
 Our expert legal team is ready to defend your rights as an employee.

 Fill out the form below to get started.